SAP-samples/codejam-cap-llm/exercises/07-define-embedding-service/README.md

 ## Inspect your service

-You can run `cds watch --profile hybrid` or `npm run hana` to run the service locally and establish a connection to SAP HANA Cloud.
+You can run `cds watch --profile hybrid` or `npm run watch` to run the service locally and establish a connection to SAP HANA Cloud.

 👉 Open a new terminal or use an existing one